 “I hope you’ve had a pleasant experience with your recent surgery and you are recovering well.
 When you have a moment I would appreciate it if you could please complete my Patient Experience Survey at anaestheticgroup.com.au/yourshortlink Kind regards, Dr Your-Name.”

 We will provide you with your short link when we set up your account.

 The introductory letter surgeons hand to patients for you could also include a request for post-op feedback.
 You might say something like this:

-“Once you have recovered from your operation, I would appreciate if you could complete my Patient Experience Survey at anaestheticgroup.com.au/yourshortlink.
-Your answers will be 100% anonymous, and will help me to improve the way I care for patients in the future.”
+“Once you have recovered from your operation, I would appreciate if you could complete my Patient Experience Survey at anaestheticgroup.com.au/yourshortlink Your responses will remain anonymous, but will be valuable for improving the way I take care of my patients in the future.”

 We supply a template for your introductory letter on sign-up, to save you time.
 If you’d like a new template, please feel free to contact us.

 You could add a paragraph onto your profile, to let patients know that their cooperation after the surgery would be of use to you.
 Many patients will visit your profile page after the surgery to read your post-operative instructions (if you provide them or extra pages to download).
 A simple request there can increase the feedback you receive.